 Communal lounges and social activities

 Most sheltered schemes have their own communal lounge for tenants to use.
 Tenants may just want to meet and talk over a cup of tea or arrange other social activities like bingo, darts, card games and keep fit.
 Tenants are encouraged to arrange these events themselves by forming committees.
-Sheltered housing officers will give advice about setting up committees and organising events.
+SM will give advice about setting up committees and organising events.
 Elderly people living locally are also encouraged to join in.

 Special TV licence